 There are various resources that can help you connect with a lawyer who may be able to help you.
-See the Legal Voice publication How to Find a Lawyer and Other Legal Resources in Washington State listed in Resources at the end of this publication.
+See the Legal Voice publication How to Find a Lawyer and Other Legal Resources in Washington State.

 What Is a Fee Agreement?

 If you hire a lawyer, you will need to read and sign a “fee agreement” (sometimes called a retainer agreement or representation agreement).
 The fee agreement may be a simple letter or a detailed formal contract.
 It should clearly explain how the lawyer will be paid, who will work on the case, what exactly the lawyer will do for you, and who will pay for the costs (like filing fees and copying costs).
 Fee agreements can include other details, like how and when the lawyer can quit.

 Important: Read your fee agreement carefully and understand it before you sign.